Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-1.md

 ## 1.4 Version Control System Personal Access Token (PAT)

-You'll need to decide whether you are using GitHub or Azure DevOps and follow the instructions below to generate a PAT:
+You'll need to decide whether you are using GitHub, Azure DevOps or the Local File System and follow the instructions below to generate a PAT:

 ### 1.4.1 Azure DevOps